yan-xinyi/SSB_KPE/README.md

 ## Overview
 <b>Data and source Code for the paper "Enhancing Keyphrase Extraction from Academic Articles Using Section Structure Information".</b>

-The exponential increase in academic papers has significantly increased the time required for researchers to access relevant literature.
-Keyphrase Extraction (KPE) offers a solution to this situation by enabling researchers to obtain required literature resources efficiently.
-The current study on KPE from academic articles aims to improve the performance of extraction models through innovative approaches using title and abstract as input corpora.
-However, research on input corpora is lacking, especially with regards to the use of full-text articles.
-To address this issue, this paper utilized the structural features and section texts obtained from the section structure information of academic articles to extract key phrases.
-The approach consists of two main parts:
+The exponential rise in academic publications has markedly increased the time researchers need to find pertinent literature.
+Keyphrase Extraction (KPE) offers a solution by enabling efficient access to necessary literature resources.
+This study focuses on enhancing KPE models by utilizing titles and abstracts as input corpora.
+However, there's a lack of research on using full-text articles as input.
+To address this gap, the study employed structural features and section texts from academic articles to extract key phrases.
+The approach involves two main components:

-  - exploring the effect of seven structural features on KPE models;
+Investigating the impact of seven structural features on KPE models.
-  - integrating the extraction results from all section texts used as input corpora for KPE models via a keyphrase integration algorithm to obtain the keyphrase integration result.
+Combining the extraction results from all section texts using a keyphrase integration algorithm to obtain the final keyphrase set.

-Furthermore, this paper also examined the effect of the identification quality of section structure on the KPE performance.
-The results show that incorporating structural features is beneficial to KPE, but different structural features have varying effects on the performance of the models.
-The keyphrase integration result has the best performance, and the identification quality of section structure can affect KPE performance.
-These findings indicate that using the section structure information of academic articles contributes to effective KPE from academic articles.
+Additionally, the study evaluated how the quality of section structure identification influences KPE performance.
+Results indicate that incorporating structural features benefits KPE, with varying effects from different features on model performance.
+The keyphrase integration approach yielded the best results, and section structure identification quality also affects KPE performance.
+These findings suggest that leveraging section structure information from academic articles enhances effective keyphrase extraction.

 ## Directory Structure
 <pre>SSB_AKE                                      # Root directory